Hispanics in the United States Navy: The "WAVES"

 Prior to World War II, traditional Hispanic cultural values expected women to be homemakers and they rarely left the home to earn an income and were discouraged from joining the military.
 However, with the outbreak of World War II, cultural prohibitions began to change.
 With the creation of the Women's Army Auxiliary Corps (WAAC), predecessor of the Women's Army Corps (WAC), and the U.S. Navy Women Accepted for Volunteer Emergency Service (WAVES), women could attend to certain administrative duties left open by the men who were reassigned to combat zones.
 While most women who served in the military joined the WAACs, a smaller number of women served in the Naval Women's Reserve (the WAVES).

-Maria Menefee, was born in Guadalajara, Mexico, she joined the WAVES in 1944 and was assigned to Bronson Field, Florida.
-Lieutenant Junior Grade (LTJG) Maria Rodriguez Denton was the first woman of Puerto Rican descent who became an officer in the United States Navy as member of the WAVES.
-The Navy assigned LTJG.
-Denton as a library assistant at the Cable and Censorship Office in New York City.
-It was LTJG.
-Denton who forwarded the news (through channels) to President Harry S. Truman that the war had ended.
+Maria Menefee was born in Guadalajara, Mexico; she joined the WAVES in 1944 and was assigned to Bronson Field, Florida.
+Lieutenant Junior Grade (LTJG) Maria Rodriguez Denton was the first woman of Puerto Rican descent who became an officer in the United States Navy as a member of the WAVES.